fabricComputing/braidedElectronicCord/README.md

 | sj    | double click        |
 | zw    | grab                |

+If you have higher demand for the dataset, please contact us (braided_cord@163.com)

 ## Core code

 ### Data preprocessing

-In this part, you need to complete the extraction of actions, label them, extract features and generate training data.
+In this part, it is necessary to complete the extraction of actions, label them, extract features and generate training data.

 ### Training the model